-- 1. If you are not requesting any travel, training, or conferences move to the next section and skip the below steps. - 2.
-Item name.
+- 1. Click "No travel, training, or conferences requested" if you are not requesting any travel expenses. - 2.
+Name.
 Enter name/title/purpose of the trip.
-Each trip should be entered as an individual entry rather than a group of trips. - Description.
-Enter the purpose of the trip, proposed destination, trip duration by day/night, and list of individuals traveling as well as a detailed cost breakdown for each travel category (lodging, per diem, etc.) (limited to 1,000 characters). - a.
-Cost breakdown should include - mode of transportation and proposed fare per trip (airfare, train, etc.) broken down by day; - mileage allowances if private vehicle will be used; - per diem rates for the destination per day (including full per diem and travel day per diem);

-- lodging costs per night; - transportation fees per day; - parking fees per day. - b.
-For example, if the transportation is \$610, the description breakdown should include \$500/round trip flight + (3 days x \$20/day = \$60) for parking + \$30/taxi to airport + \$30/taxi from airport = \$620.
-If two people are traveling, then "2" should be reflected in the quantity rather than the full amount in the transportation section. - 4.
-Quantity.
-Enter number of staff traveling. - 5.
+Each trip should be entered as an individual entry rather than a group of trips. - 3.
 Registration.
-Enter the amount for the registration of the training/conference attendance. - 6.
+Enter the amount for the registration of the training/conference attendance. - 4.
 Lodging.
-Enter the amount for the hotel and any associated taxes/fees. - 7.
+Enter the amount for the hotel and any associated taxes/fees. - 5.
 Per diem.
-Enter the amount for GSA-approved meals and incidentals. - 8.
+Enter the amount for GSA-approved meals and incidentals. - 6.
 Transportation.
-Enter all ground and air transportation as well as public transportation and parking fees. - 9.
-Total.
-Automatically calculates (# of staff x [registration + lodging + per diem + transportation]). - 10.
+Enter all ground and air transportation as well as public transportation and parking fees. - 7. # of Staff.
+Enter number of staff traveling. - 8.
+Subtotal.
+Automatically calculates (# of staff x [registration + lodging + per diem + transportation]). - 9.
+Description.
+Enter the purpose of the trip, proposed destination, trip duration by day/night, and list of individuals traveling as well as a detailed cost breakdown for each travel category (lodging, per diem, etc.) (limited to 1,000 characters). - a.
+Cost breakdown should include - mode of transportation and proposed fare per trip (airfare, train, etc.) broken down by day; - mileage allowances if private vehicle will be used; - per diem rates for the destination per day (including full per diem and travel day per diem); - lodging costs per night; - transportation fees per day; - parking fees per day. - b.
+For example, if the transportation is \$610, the description breakdown should include \$500/round trip flight + (3 days $\times$ \$20/day = \$60) for parking + \$30/taxi to airport + \$30/taxi from airport = \$620.
+If two people are traveling, then "2" should be reflected in the quantity rather than the full amount in the transportation section. - 10.
 Add item.
 Click to add additional travel requests (repeat steps 2 through 9). - 11.
 Delete.
 Click to delete an item. - 12.
-This completes section 14E.
-Please confirm that you have no validation errors; if so, please correct before moving away from this section.
-Once you are ready, please use the left-hand navigation to move to the next section.
+Click "next" to move to section 14.F.
+If any required fields are unanswered, they will be flagged with warning messages.